The Father of Independence and Social Transformation

 Not long after Barrow’s death in 1987, the Errol Barrow Park, a community park located in the local parish of St. Michael, was opened in memory of the late Errol Walton Barrow.

-There is also an Errol Barrow statue to honor this great local hero in Independence Square, in the heart of Bridgetown, the nation’s capital.
-Fittingly, this location gives you a view of the Parliament Buildings as well as National Heroes Square, a fine nod to this local legend.
+There is also an Errol Barrow statue to honor this tremendous local hero in Independence Square, in the heart of Bridgetown, the nation’s capital.
+Fittingly, this location gives you a view of the Parliament Buildings as well as National Heroes Square, an excellent nod to this local legend.

 Did you know?